mille055/AIPI590-XAI/Assignments/MRIseries/README.md

 Note that with respect to ‘hanging’ protocols in PACS, this is typically performed using rules-based processes using the series description text and/or parameter values (T1, T2 settings) and may have problems when encountering data with variation (such as for reviewing a non-Duke study, see Figure 1 below).
 When the hanging protocol fails and there are several empty panels, this requires that the Radiologist finds them which is less efficient, and may cause him/her to not identify series of images which could lead to missed or incorrect diagnoses.

-### Figure 1:### On top is a typical PACS display with the hanging protocol for a Duke study, and on the bottom is the hanging of a non-Duke study with several empty panels.
+Figure 1: On top is a typical PACS display with the hanging protocol for a Duke study, and on the bottom is the hanging of a non-Duke study with several empty panels.
+Duke study:
 ![pacsgood](app/assets/pacsgood.png)
 Outside study:
 ![pacbsbad](app/assets/pacsbad.png)